-adjusted proportionally for the remaining part of the year to which the annual fee relates.
+adjusted proportionally for the remaining part of the year to which the annual fee relates; and

+(d) if the application is not accompanied by a certificate given under subregulation (4B), a checking fee equal to the amount (if any) required to be paid under paragraph (c).

 (4A) A fee is not payable under subregulation (3)(c) if a fee is payable under the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34 in respect of the site to which the licence relates.

+(4B) In addition to any document that is required to accompany the application, it may be accompanied by a certificate that complies with subregulation (4C) and is signed by a person approved by the Chief Officer.

+(4C) A certificate given by a person under subregulation (4B) must certify that the person —

+(a) has read the application; and

+(b) is satisfied the application complies with subregulation (3); and

+(c) has read the revised risk assessment; and

+(d) is satisfied the revised risk assessment —

+(i) identifies all the risks to people, property and the environment in relation to the dangerous goods that would be on the site if the licence were amended; and

+(ii) identifies all reasonably practicable measures to minimise those risks.

 (4) If, while a licence has effect, the Chief Officer wants to amend it in any material way, the Chief Officer must —

 (a) give the holder written notice of the proposal and reasons for it; and